top of page

 TeddyDo mimics the feline facial pheromone (FFP) to help reduce all typical signs of stress and create a calming environment for cats.
 The actual percentage of pheromones isn't specified on the product packaging, nor does it mention being suitable for multi-cat households to tackle conflict and fighting.

 I bought TeddyDo as a comparison because I wanted to see if Feliway really is worth all the hype.
 It did seem to help with Simba's anxiety, although not as successfully as Comfort Zone.
-However, I didn't give it longer than a month because I couldn't stand the smell of melting plastic.
+However, I didn't give it longer than a month due to the smell of melting plastic.

-There were no faults with the diffuser and it wasn't overheating, it just had a very overpowering smell.
-I'd seen this issue raised in other reviews and put it down to exaggeration, but it was bad enough to not purchase again once the trial run was over.
-It could have been a simple defect so I wouldn't rule it out based on this alone.
+There were no faults with the diffuser and it wasn't overheating, it just had a synthetic smell that I hadn't experienced with other plug-ins.
+I'd seen this issue raised in a few other reviews so didn't purchase another once the trial run was over.
+It could have been a simple defect so I wouldn't rule it out based on the smell alone.

 TeddyDo pheromone diffuser.